1.

 85.

 Vachon, C. A Killer Life: How an Independent Film Producer Survives Deals and Disasters in Hollywood and Beyond.
-(Simon & Schuster, 2006).
+(Simon & Schuster, New York, 2006).

 86.